UsmanShkk/IDS_ASSIGNMENTS/README.md

 ## Assignments
 Assignments are located in the `assignments` folder.
 Each assignment folder contains:
-- `instructions.md` – Detailed instructions and objectives for the assignment
-- `data/` – Any data files needed for the assignment
 - `solution.ipynb` – Solution notebook with code and explanations

 ## Labs